box/developer.box.com/CONTRIBUTING.md

   * `./compiled/microcopy/microcopy.json` - a resolved and flattened JSON
     version of all the microcopy YAML files.
 This file is in JSON5 format.
   * `./compiled/guides` - a copy of `./content/guides` but with some small
     transformations applied.
 Mainly, MDX tags are sanitized to add padding and remove unwanted indentation.
+  * `./compiled/pages` - a copy of `./content/pages` but with some small
+    transformations applied.
+Mainly, MDX tags are sanitized to add padding and remove unwanted indentation.